etsy/opsweekly/README.md

 1. Load Opsweekly in your browser
 1. Reward yourself with a refreshing beverage.

+## Upgrading
+We're careful to only allow changes that should be backwards compatible with previous versions of opsweekly, e.g. if a new configuration value is added, a sensible default is included, etc.

+Having said that, sometimes database schema changes are required.
+The script `upgrade_db.php` will attempt to alter your tables for those schema changes; if it fails, you can copy and paste the SQL and run manually.
+Re-running the `upgrade_db.php` more than once will not break your database.

+*Commiters/Maintainers*: If you add a new database column, please add your schema change to `upgrade_db.php` so existing users can enjoy the features you add!

 ## Providers/Plugins
 Opsweekly uses the concept of "providers" for the various pieces of data it needs.
 These are like plugins and can vary from team to team.